Reviewed by Declan Davey (Health Writer) on 15/06/2021

-How to make olive oil at home
+How to make olive oil at home in 8 simple steps

 You can use either green or black olives.
 Kalamata olives are a popular choice for oil because they usually have more taste, but you can use any type you like.
-You cannot use canned olives for making oil at home.
+Please avoid using canned olives to make your homemade oil.

 - A cup of warm water (suitable for drinking)

-- A large square of cheesecloth, muslin or fine linen
+- A large square of cheesecloth, muslin, or fine linen

 - A mesh strainer